the-t-in-rtf/ul-import/README.md

 For individual commands, see the `package.json` file.
 Note that all of the npm scripts are hard-coded to use the "production" configuration settings.
 To run in a dev environment, you will need to run the direct commands (see below).

+__NOTE:__ The GARI imports are no longer included in a "full" sync.

 ## Syncing Using Direct Commands

 This package provides a range of scripts that use [`gpii-launcher`](https://www.npmjs.com/package/gpii-launcher) to